jgr3go/angular-contextual-date/README.md

 <a name="configuration"></a>
 ## Configuration
-To configure the service, you can use the following code:
+To configure the service, access the `.config` settings in code:
 ```javascript
 angular.controller('appCtrl', function (contextualDateService) {
   contextualDateService.config.<setting> = <value>;